amyrmswdhydry78/best_ip_config/README.md

 # best_ip_config

-## Optimal IP Configuration for V2RayNG VLESS Protocol
+## Optimal IP Scanner for V2RayNG VLESS Protocol

 Welcome to the best_ip_config repository!
 This repository aims to provide the most efficient and effective IP configuration settings for the V2RayNG VLESS protocol, ensuring a seamless and secure connection experience.